David Martindale: Progression at Livingston

 In 2014, while employed in the construction industry, he became involved with local professional club Livingston as a part-time volunteer based on personal recommendations and following appropriate background checks, with his work initially consisting of basic training duties and ground maintenance – the club's poor financial state at the time meant they were in need of assistance at minimal cost.
 Even at that stage, his appointment was scrutinised in local press.
-He gradually became more involved in coaching and recruitment during Mark Burchill's spell as manager, and also began to study the subject formally, obtaining his UEFA B Licence via the Irish Football Association due to them being more accommodating to applicants with convictions than their Scottish counterparts.
+He gradually became more involved in coaching and recruitment during Mark Burchill's spell as manager.
+He began to study coaching formally, obtaining his UEFA B Licence via the Irish Football Association, due to them being more accommodating to applicants with convictions than their Scottish counterparts.

-Martindale was appointed assistant manager of Livingston when David Hopkin became manager in January 2016, and when Hopkin departed in May 2018 after leading the club to successive promotions from Scottish League One to the Scottish Premiership, took temporary charge of the team; several signings were made during this summer period (during which he was offered the manager's job but turned it down for concerns of bringing embarrassment to the club due to his past and of being too inexperienced at that point) but no official matches played prior to the appointment of Kenny Miller, who soon resigned in August 2018 to continue his playing career.
-Martindale again had interim control for a matter of days before Gary Holt took over, keeping Martindale on the staff and handing him increased responsibilities as 'head of football operations'.
+Martindale was appointed assistant manager of Livingston when David Hopkin became manager in January 2016, and when Hopkin departed in May 2018 after leading the club to successive promotions from Scottish League One to the Scottish Premiership, took temporary charge of the team; several signings were made during this summer period (during which he was offered the manager's job but turned it down because of concerns about bringing embarrassment to the club due to his past and of being too inexperienced) but no official matches played prior to the appointment of Kenny Miller, who soon resigned in August 2018 to continue his playing career.
+Martindale again had interim control for a matter of days before Gary Holt took over, keeping Martindale on the staff and handing him increased responsibilities as 'director of football operations'.